 Good Family Farms

-My day on the Apple Pie Trail began on a sprawling, beautiful farm in Meaford, Ont.
-Good Family Farms is over 400 acres and filled with cattle, pigs, and chickens, who are all raised with the utmost attention and care.
+My day on the Apple Pie Trail began on a sprawling, beautiful farm in Meaford, Ontario.
+Good Family Farms is over 400 acres and filled with cattle, pigs, and chickens, all raised with the utmost attention and care.
 It’s a lot of ground to cover, but luckily my tour guide showed me some of the key spots of the farm on an educational tour, in which I was shown around via tractor (a feature of the paid, bookable tour).
-In under 90 minutes, I learned about the inner workings of the farm, from how the animals are raised, bred and fed to how the land is maintained.
-It was lovely to see how the workers, animals and land work in conjunction to create and sustain natural resources.
+In 90 minutes, I learned about the inner workings of the farm, from how the animals are raised, bred and fed to how the land is maintained.
+It was lovely to see how the farmers, animals and land work together in a sustainable way.
 Of course, there was also plenty of time to admire the adorable piglets and calves, and even pet some donkeys.
 On the way out, visitors can purchase organic meats and farm fresh eggs.
-Alternatively, keep up the support for local farmers and order products online.

 Blackbird Pie Company